-When the smoke had cleared, almost 1000 Americans were taken prisoner while the victors lost only 28 killed and 77 wounded - regular, militia and Native.
-Unfortunately, one of the losses was irreplaceable - the much-admired Isaac Brock.
+When the smoke had cleared, almost 1000 Americans were taken prisoner while the victors lost only 28 killed and 77 wounded: regular, militia and Native.
+Unfortunately, one of the losses - the much-admired Isaac Brock - was irreplaceable.
 The victory, following hard on Brock's bloodless capture of Detroit, did much to raise the morale of the inhabitants of Upper Canada and convince them that they could resist conquest by their larger neighbour to the south.